DATAMATH CALCULATOR MUSEUM

 a direct comparison with the TI-5050 you could call

 this printing calculator not only handheld, it was really pocket sized.

 Dismantling the TI-5025 reveals some known components and a typical Texas Instruments construction.
-The keyboard module seems to be borrowed from the TI-1200 introduced already in 1975 and the display is similiar to the TI-1050 from 1977.
+The keyboard module seems to be borrowed from the TI-1200 introduced already in 1975 and the display is similar to the TI-1050 from 1977.

-The printed circuit board (PCB) is centered around a TMC0262 single-chip circuit, similiar to the TMC0251 located in the first PC-100 printing cradle sold together with the SR-52 and the TMC0261 of the TI-5040.
+The printed circuit board (PCB) is centered around a TMC0262 single-chip circuit, similar to the TMC0251 located in the first PC-100 printing cradle sold together with the SR-52 and the TMC0261 of the TI-5040.